Frequently asked questions on this page:

 Can providers of non-VET courses use the Department of Education–DIBP course progress policy as their course progress policies and procedures?

 Yes.
-Standard 11 allows any provider to choose to implement the Department of Education-DIBP approved course progress policy and procedures (pdf, 611kb) (rtf, 107kb).
+Standard 11 allows any provider to choose to implement the Department of Education-DIBP approved course progress policy and procedures (pdf, 611kb) (docx, 107kb).
 However, the exemption from attendance monitoring requirements only applies to VET courses for which the Department of Education–DIBP policy has been implemented.

 How will providers report a student through PRISMS for not making satisfactory progress?